Orhan Doğan: Political career

 Upon his release in 2004 he helped to found the Democratic Society Party (DTP).

 Death

 He died in 2007 following a heart attack he suffered, while giving a speech at a festival in Doğubeyazıt.
 To his funeral ceremony attended crowds of mourners, supporters of the PKK and an emissary from the Patriotic Union of Kurdistan (PUK).
 He was buried in the cemetery in Cizre.

+Personal life

+Orhan Doğan was the father of five children.
+One is the journalist and politician Aysegul Dogan.